Lower Internet

-Lower Internet (Нижний Интернет) is an informal term for the Russian-language (Runet) segment of the Internet, whose content differs significantly from standard online content and often contradicts generally accepted norms of behavior.
+Lower Internet (Нижний Интернет) is an informal term for the Runet, the Russian-language segment of the Internet.
+Its content differs significantly from standard online content and often contradicts generally accepted norms of behavior.
 Representatives of the lower Internet are usually immoral individuals, mentally ill people, former prisoners, and people with alcohol or drug addictions.

 History

-In the Russian-speaking world, no one has analyzed and systematized the conditional division of the Internet among young people into "upper" and "lower" and further classification.
-At the same time, there is the world-famous concept of carnival-laughter culture by Mikhail Bakhtin.
+In the Russian-speaking world, no one has yet analyzed and systematized the division of the Internet among young people into "upper" and "lower" classification.
+At the same time, the concept of carnivalesque culture as imagined by Mikhail Bakhtin exists.

 Common features

 The lower Internet consists of media resources that attract smaller numbers of contributors and audiences than the mainstream Internet.
 Its authors are primarily focused on creating products that interest them, without paying attention to audience size, number of views, or potential monetization.
 It includes the demonstration of actions that are unacceptable to a wide audience.

-Specific audience: As a rule, these are people who do not share the values of the "upper" internet.
-They may be united by their dislike of the mainstream, their search for alternative views, their desire to shock, or simply their desire to find "their own kind".
+Audiences include people who do not share the values of the "upper" internet.
+They may be united by their dislike of the mainstream, their search for alternative views, a desire to shock others, or simply a desire to find "their own kind."

-Content: Often provocative; black humor, trash, profanity, conspiracy theories, marginal topics.
-The author of the content can afford to make caustic statements and other things that are not typical of the "mainstream" internet.
+Content is provocative, including black humor, profanity, and conspiracy theories.
+The author of the content makes caustic statements and other things that are not typical of the mainstream internet.

-Platforms: closed groups, forums, anonymous imageboards, YouTube channels, Telegram channels.
+Lower internet platforms can include forums, anonymous imageboards, YouTube channels, and Telegram channels.